tsantos84/serializer-bundle/README.md

 #### generate_strategy `default: file_not_found`

 Strategy used to generate the serializer classes.
-Can be `never`, `always` and `file_not_found`.
+Should be `never`, `always` and `file_not_found`.

-`never` means that the serializer classes will never be generated (best for production environment) `always` means that every time a new class will be generated (best for debugging) `file_not_found` means that the serializer classes will be generated only if the class not exists (best for development environment)
+`never` means that the serializer classes will never be generated (best for production environment, but will require to generate the classes in your continous deployment system).

+`always` means that every time a new class will be generated (best for debugging).

+`file_not_found` means that the serializer classes will be generated only if the class not exists (best for development environment)

 #### mapping.auto_configure `default: file`